-Connect to Oracle by using Kerberos (JDBC Thin Driver)
+Connect to Oracle by using Kerberos and Thin driver

 This tutorial does not cover the configuration of Windows Server and Oracle instances.
 Consider reading the official documentation of these vendors.

 Before configuring the connection in DataGrip, ensure that you have configured and got the following prerequisites:

 kinit.
 For more information about configuring and installing Kerberos, refer to the Kerberos documentation at web.mit.edu.

 For more information about configuring the server side, refer to the following links.

 Oracle instance with Kerberos.
 The following links might be useful:

 Kerberos installed and configured on your Windows Server machine.
 The following documentation might help you:

 First, you need to obtain a ticket for a user.
 To obtain the ticket, you need to run the